2025 Market Update

 Low global short-term interest rates, increased government spending, and strong company earnings may continue to support global sharemarkets.
 However, caution is advised due to global economic uncertainty, the ongoing US government shutdown, and a divided Federal Reserve, which may disappoint investors regarding the timing and size of future interest rate cuts.

 In this environment, we favour domestic investments.
-The financial markets in New Zealand and Australia are well positioned compared to global peers and are likely to benefit from low short-term interest rates.
+The financial markets in New Zealand and Australia are well-positioned compared to global peers and are likely to benefit from low short-term interest rates.
 However, returns from cash-based investments will continue to decline given the reduction in interest rates already undertaken by the RBNZ.

 We continue to encourage investors to focus on their longer-term goals, remain patient during short-term market fluctuations, and maintain a portfolio aligned with their objectives and risk tolerance.